 Hubspot CRM

 My second recommendation is HubSpot's free CRM.
 My first reason is that it starts free with up to 1,000,000 contacts.
 My second is that you can sign in with your Gmail account.
-But beyond that is that this FREE CRM will remain free with up to 1,000,000 client contact details.
+But beyond that, this FREE CRM will remain free with up to 1,000,000 client contact details.
 This totally removes any notion of not having a CRM for your startup through scaleup.
 If you don’t believe me, check out its reviews on G2 and make your own decision!

 The truth is bias.
-I am wholly biased towards HubSpot’s suite of tools and it forms part of our company ethos to work with companies that also want to secure the powerful features of this leading CRM.
+I am wholly biased towards HubSpot’s suite of tools, and it forms part of our company ethos to work with companies that also want to secure the powerful features of this leading CRM.

-So let's look at the sales functionality that comes with the free HubSpot CRM:
+So, let's look at the sales functionality that comes with the free HubSpot CRM:

-- Customer records and custom fields
+• Customer records and custom fields

-- Company insights through the companies menu
+• Company insights through the company menu

-- Deal tracking, so you can see how well your reps are performing and forecast effectively
+• Deal tracking, so you can see how well your reps are performing and forecast effectively

-- Email tracking and open notifications, giving your team insight into prospect activity and enabling them to strike as the email is opened
+• Email tracking and open notifications, giving your team insight into prospect activity and enabling them to strike as the email is opened

 Website and website conversion tools